luketudge/introduction-to-programming/topics/extras/glossary.md

 ## script

 A script is a text file containing commands that are intended to be run, in order, as a program.
 The sense of 'script' here is the same as in an actor's script, which tells them what to say and do.
 Not all text files containing commands are scripts.
 Some may instead be [modules](#module), which do not of themselves run a specific program, but instead provide extra components that other programs may make use of.

+## separator

+A separator is a character that is used to separate different parts of a piece of text.
+Separators can occur in many different contexts:

+*Python commands*.
+For example, the comma character is used as the separator for multiple [arguments](#argument) to a [function](#function) in Python.

+*File paths*.
+A separator character is used to divide the various directories that lead to the location of a file in a file [path](#path).

+*Spreadsheet files*.
+A separator is used in some text file formats to separate the columns of a spreadsheet.
+For example, in the [csv](#csv) file format, a comma separates the columns.

 ## sequence